anonresearcher123/ETARA/README.md

 * `webservice`: The simulated APIs are all hosted at the same base URL, but for each simulated API there is a path that leads only to that API.
 For example, the base URL can be set as `http://localhost:8080`.
 Now to send a request to the API shown in the example you must use the full path, i.e. `http://localhost:8080/webservices/example/publication`.
 With this setting the path to the API can also be underlaid with a semantic, for example `/author/works` indicates that all works written by an author are output.
 * `inputs`: This option is used to specify the query parameter of the API, since the URL alone does not enable a data query.
 In the example, the parameter `doi` is named, which results in a URL of the following form: `http://localhost:8080/webservices/example/publication?doi=...`
+* `where`: This parameter can be used to specify the WHERE pattern of a SPARQL query to find the resource requested by GET request in the database.
+It is important that the parameter in `inputs` and the object value in `where` match, because the object value will be overwritten by the user input when the SPARQL query is sent to the database.
+* `returnTemplate`: This parameter can be used to refer to the response template that is to be used.
+Usually this is located in the same folder as the environment config discussed here, but this does not have to be the case.
+Furthermore, different templates can be stored which are used for different scenarios.
+The response template is an Apache FreeMarker file and will be explained in the next section.
+* `db`: This specifies which of the registered databases is to be used as the information source.
+The label of a database is always used to reference it.

 ```
 {